H-15. The History of the Book in America: A Survey from Colonial to Modern

 Scott E. Casper Jeffrey D. Groves

-A survey of the role of the book in American society and culture from colonial times to the early twenty-first century.
-The course will first examine the early trans-Atlantic trade in books, the beginning and early years of local American book production, and the place of books in colonial American life.
-The focus will then shift to the establishment of a national book trade in an expanding United States during the industrial era.
-Topics to be investigated include the industrialization and mechanization of book production, methods of bookselling and distribution, and patterns of reading in the United States.
-Finally, twentieth-century and contemporary developments will be discussed, including the introduction of book clubs as well as mass and trade paperbacks, alternative and oppositional forms of publishing, and long-standing discussions about the future of books, publishing, and reading.
+An inclusive survey of the roles of books and other technologies related to literacy in American society and culture.
+We will first examine the early trans-Atlantic trade in books, the beginning and early years of local print production, and the place of books, almanacs, and other printed documents in colonial British North America.
+Our focus will then shift to the establishment of a national book trade in an expanding United States during the industrial era, as well as to various alternatives to that trade.
+We will investigate the industrialization and mechanization of book production, methods of bookselling and distribution inside and outside the trade, control of the trade and barriers to entry, and reading patterns in the United States, including among African Americans and recent immigrants from eastern Europe and Asia.
+In the second half of the course, we will transition to the twentieth and twenty-first centuries and discuss such developments as alternative and oppositional forms of publishing, the introduction of book clubs, mass-trade paperbacks, and the internet.
+We will close with a brief and necessarily speculative discussion of what the developments and trends we have traced mean for the future of books, publishing, and reading.

 This course is intended for individuals broadly interested in the history of the book in America, but who have little formal training or exposure to the subject.
-In their personal statement, applicants are encouraged to describe the nature of their developing interest in the history of the book and (if relevant) explain briefly the causes of this interest and the purposes to which they propose to put the knowledge gained from the course.
+The course will feature numerous hands-on sessions, such as working with eighteenth- and nineteenth-century newspapers and printing on hand presses.
+Participants will end the course with a firm grasp of technologies related to literacy, how they developed over time, and how publications were produced, distributed, and consumed.
+In their personal statements, applicants are encouraged to describe the nature of their developing interest in the history of the book, and (if relevant) explain briefly the causes of this interest and the purposes to which they propose to put the knowledge gained from the course.

 Course History